 In September 2018, the former NFL player’s charitable efforts, as well as a few facts about his upbringing and the death of his mother, were boiled down into a meme spread via social media:

-This meme, for the most part, provides accurate information about Warrick Dunn and his charitable efforts.
+This meme, for the most part, provided accurate information about Warrick Dunn and his charitable efforts.

 Dunn’s mother, Betty Dunn Smothers, was a police officer in Baton Rouge who was killed in 1993 while working a second job as a security guard: